After School Explorers

 After School Explorers Registration

-After School Explorers registration for Spring 2020 will open on February 4th at 10:00 a.m. at the link below.
+After School Explorers registration for Spring Term 2023 will open on Thursday, Feb.
+9, at 10 a.m. and close on Sunday, Feb.
+26, at 4 p.m. at the link below.

 Note: After School Explorers is only available to currently enrolled SSA Junior School families.